Rogelio Funes Mori: Monterrey

 On 12 June 2015, Funes Mori moved to Liga MX club Monterrey.
 He made his debut in a 3–2 friendly win over Morelia, scoring in the 91st minute.
-In his debut tournament he finished fourth-joint top scorer of the league with 11 goals.

 On 6 August 2016, he scored his first hat-trick against León.

-In December 2017, he won the Copa MX after defeating Pachuca 1–0 in a home win.

 He scored his 100th goal for the club on 18 December 2019 in the Club World Cup semi-final against Premiere League club Liverpool, making it 1–1 partial at the 14th minute but culminating in a 2–1 loss.
 After their participation at the Club World Cup, Monterrey disputed the Apertura championship finals against América.
-In the second leg, he scored the tying aggregate goal in order to take the match into overtime; where the winner was determined via a penalty shootout and Monterrey ultimately won 4–2.
+In the second leg, he scored the tying aggregate goal in order to take the match into overtime, where the winner was determined via a penalty shootout and Monterrey ultimately won 4–2.
 He was included in the tournament's Best XI.

-With Monterrey's victory of the 2019–20 Copa MX, they had obtained the continental treble.
+On 7 January 2024, Monterrey bid farewell to Funes Mori.

+Late career

+On 9 January 2024, Funes Mori joined UNAM.
+On 1 July 2025, UNAM terminated his contract.

+On 24 July 2025, Club León announced the arrival of Funes Mori.